n3k0lai/ene/README.md

-# Kitten
+# Fayebot
-A modular IRC bot for #meowcity at Rizon.
-Based off of the wonderful Sekshibot by ReAnna
+An IRC bot tenderly written in Ruby